cjtessler/MATH3733-SP22/docs/Exercise-Solutions.md

 ## 19 Turtle Drawing

+### Instructions

 Write a void function (a function that returns `None`) to draw a square.
 Use it in a program to draw the image shown below.
 Assume each side is 20 units.

-(Hint: notice that the turtle has already moved away from the ending point of the last square when the program ends.)
+Hint: Notice that the turtle has already moved away from the ending point of the last square when the program ends.

-You might find it useful to review the lesson at [Learn Python the Right Way, Chapter 4](https://learnpythontherightway.com/chapter/chapter-4.html) and the [Official Turtle Documentation](https://docs.python.org/2.7/library/turtle.html) in order to see example of other methods necessary to recreate the drawing.
+You might find it useful to review the lesson at [Learn Python the Right Way, Chapter 4](https://learnpythontherightway.com/chapter/chapter-4.html) and the [Official Turtle Documentation](https://docs.python.org/2.7/library/turtle.html) in order to see examples of other methods necessary to recreate the drawing.

 ![https://learnpythontherightway.com/chapter/Chapter-4/04-04-five_squares.png](https://learnpythontherightway.com/chapter/Chapter-4/04-04-five_squares.png)

+## 20 Recursion

+...

+## 21 Recursive Turtple

+...